This juicy, delicious, utterly lemony Vegan Lemon Poppy Seed Bundt Cake will make you fall in love. On top goes a scrumptious lemon glaze.

 This is a great base recipe to create cakes of all flavors.
 You could, for instance, substitute the lemon juice and zest with orange and get a great orange bundt cake.
 Or you might try another fruit juice.
 This cake is very much like a pound cake, with a buttery crumb and a melt-in-the-mouth texture.
 I also used unbleached cake flour to get a particularly light texture.
 Cake flour is very low in gluten, so you don't have to worry about your cake getting tough, the way it could with higher gluten flours like all-purpose flour.
 If you can't get cake flour, use all-purpose but replace two tablespoons in each cup with cornflour.

 You could also use whole-wheat pastry flour to make this cake.
 It will be darker and the crumb will be thicker, but you'd still have a great cake (and one that's slightly healthier too).

-Gotta run now, but here’s the recipe.
+Gotta run now, but here's the recipe for my vegan Lemon Poppy Seed Cake.
 Enjoy!

-- 2⅔ cup unbleached cake flour (If you don't have cake flour, all-purpose would be okay but replace 5 tbsp of the all-purpose flour with cornflour.
+- 2 ⅔ cup cake flour (If you don't have cake flour, all-purpose would be okay but replace 5 tablespoon of the all-purpose flour with cornstarch.
 You can also make this with whole-wheat pastry flour but the crumb will be thicker.)